jralvarezc/conf/README.md

    - currently: grub password but not at login, long timeouts for gpg-agent

 9. Separation of concerns (one functionality needs multiple touch points)
-   - currently: just os and home manager separation
+   - currently: basic concerns using simple inclusion
-   - future nixos modules to avoid coupling
+   - future nixos modules with parameters and enable flags

 10. Keyboard centric